Other Services and Facilities

 Each technology facility has additional rules that govern its use.
 Copies of the relevant rules are available at the facilities.
 Students with authorized access to technology facilities are subject to the rules and should acquaint themselves with them.
 Violations may be punished by a suspension of the privilege of access to the facilities for a specified period of time or permanently.
 Such penalties may be summarily imposed by the director of the computer facilities in question or by the director’s designee.

-In the case of serious or repeated infractions of the facility rules, the director of the facility or the director’s designee may, at his or her discretion, refer the matter to the Yale College Executive Committee with a request that further disciplinary action be taken; infractions of the Undergraduate Regulations will be referred to the Yale College Executive Committee.
+In the case of serious or repeated infractions of the facility rules, the director of the facility or the director’s designee may, at their discretion, refer the matter to the Yale College Executive Committee with a request that further disciplinary action be taken; infractions of the Undergraduate Regulations will be referred to the Yale College Executive Committee.
 In addition to University discipline, students may be subject to criminal prosecution and/or civil liability for violating provisions of applicable law.